Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Methods

 \subsection{Data availability}

-Anonymized trial-level data supporting the findings of this study will be made publicly available on paper acceptance.
-If you need them for research purpose, please email the first author.
+Anonymized trial-level data supporting the findings of this study are available at GitHub at the link (\href{https://github.com/tuhinjubcse/Author-Style-Personalization/tree/main}{https://github.com/tuhinjubcse/Author-Style-Personalization/tree/main}).
 Additional details are provided in SI, Section S10.